blueboxjesse/weather-cam/README.md

 # weather-cam

 This is the source code that powers http://queen-anne.seattle.watch.
-A full blog post on that installation is forthcoming.
+You can read all about this project [here](https://medium.com/@blueboxjesse/seattle-watch-an-exploration-in-ibm-bluemix-a-raspberry-pi-and-some-time-lapse-magic-64a41a16a9e1#.qk3rgo8v9).

 This project is licensed under the MIT license.
 Please feel free to contribute!